injamul007/Project-English-Janala-API/README.md

 - `filter()` → filter returns a **new array** with elements and you must give it a condition to decide which elements should be kept.

 ## 3) Arrow functions in ES6
-This is the Shorter way to write functions-> (is Arrow function):
+This is the Shortest way to write functions-> (is Arrow function):
 ```js
 const add = (a, b) => a + b; // one liner arrow function will automatically / implicit return
 const add2 = (a, b) => {  // Multi-line arrow function or inside curly braces you have to return it explicitly